openstack-archive/fuel-docs/userdocs/fuel-user-guide/configure-environment/select-bootable-device.rst

 * Using the Fuel CLI:

   #.
-Log in to the the Fuel Master node CLI.
+Log in to the Fuel Master node CLI.
   #.
 Download the configuration file of the node:

      .. code-block:: console